-As award-winning NMEA specialists, our in-house Design, Research and Development Team have developed a set of unique unrivalled Agritech products for the Agricultural market enabling your Tractors GPS system to interact with all smart equipment on your vehicle
+As award-winning agricultural NMEA specialists, our in-house Design, Research and Development Team have developed a set of unique unrivalled Agritech products for the Agricultural market enabling your Tractors GPS system to interact with all smart equipment on your vehicle.

 We take great pride in our scientific design approach, embracing real world echo and simulation.

 Our advanced working knowledge and understanding of the NMEA standards has enabled us to hone and perfect our agritech product designs.

 Our agritech product range is held in high regard throughout the Agricultural industry by offering real solutions to your ISOBUS communications issues whilst holding quality, durability and unrivalled sophistication at its heart

 In simple terms it’s about compatibility, connecting all vehicle implements and machinery so they can talk amongst one another.
 Compatibility is (and remains) one of the biggest bugbears in the Agricultural industry.

 ISOBUS is a reference term that identifies ISO 11783, a worldwide standard covering all aspects of an integrated tractor and implement communication system

 ISO simply means “International Standards Organisation” whereas “BUS” is a way of transferring data known as Binary Unit System?